The Trouble with Reality: A Rumination on Moral Panic in Our Time (Paperback)

 On Our Shelves Now

 Reality, as she shows us, was never what we thought it was--there is always a bubble, people are always subjective and prey to stereotypes.
-And that makes reality more vulnerable than we ever thought.
+And that makes reality actually more vulnerable than we ever thought.
 Enter Donald J. Trump and his team of advisors.
 For them, as she writes, lying is the point.
 The more blatant the lie, the easier it is to hijack reality and assert power over the truth.
-Drawing on writers as diverse as Hannah Arendt, Walter Lippmann, and Jonathan Swift, she dissects this strategy straight out of the authoritarian playbook and shows how the Trump team mastered it.
-She analyzes Trump's preferred method of communication--Twitter-- and the various types of Trump's tweets including the "diversion tweet," the "trial balloon tweet," the "deflection tweet."
+Drawing on writers as diverse as Hannah Arendt, Walter Lippmann, Philip K. Dick, and Jonathan Swift, she dissects this strategy, straight out of the authoritarian playbook, and shows how the Trump team mastered it, down to the five types of tweets that Trump uses to distort our notions of what's real and what's not.

 About the Author